 Both philosophical and literary works ask us to reflect deeply on human experience in different ways.
 Our Philosophy and Literature (BA) degree gives you a chance to think about the wide range of methods and capacities – thought experiment, dialogue, argument, storytelling, conceptual analysis and emotion – that contribute to human understanding.

-Year 1: 90 CATS of core modules, including 30 CATS in English, 45 CATS in Philosophy, and 15 CATS in a combined module.
+Year One: 90 CATS of core modules, including 30 CATS in English, 45 CATS in Philosophy, and 15 CATS in a combined module.
 30 CATS are chosen from options in English or Philosophy.

-Year 2: History of Modern Philosophy (30 CATS), options in Philosophy (30 CATS), and options in English (60 CATS)
+Year Two: History of Modern Philosophy (30 CATS), options in Philosophy (30 CATS), and options in English (60 CATS)

-Year 3: Combined module Textual Studies (30 CATS), options in Philosophy (30 CATS), options in English (30 CATS), and 30 CATs of options to be chosen from any available subject.
+Year Three: Core module Textual Studies (30 CATS), options in Philosophy (30 CATS), options in English (30 CATS), and 30 CATs of options to be chosen from any available subject.

-In the course of Years 2 and 3, your Philosophy options must include an optional core module (15 CATS) in philosophical study of art and aesthetics, such as Philosophy through Film or Aesthetics: Art, Beauty and the Sublime.
+In the course of Years Two and Three, your Philosophy options must include an optional core module (15 CATS) in philosophical study of art and aesthetics, such as Philosophy through Film or Aesthetics: Art, Beauty and the Sublime.

 Our main teaching methods are lectures, lecture-discussions, and seminars alongside private study and study skills sessions.
 Our students benefit from expert guidance from staff in developing strong analytical and critical skills, and our students highly rate the feedback they receive.
 In addition to compulsory teaching, we also offer many extra academic activities, including optional lectures, colloquia, discussion groups and workshops.